 Should you take the ferry from Bari to Durrës?

-For medium and large dogs, yes — the Bari–Durrës overnight ferry is dramatically more humane than airline cargo.
+For medium and large dogs, yes — the Bari–Durrës overnight ferry is far more humane than airline cargo.
 Three operators run the route: Adria Ferries, Grandi Navi Veloci (GNV), and Ventouris Ferries.
-The crossing is 156 nautical miles (180 mi / 290 km), 8–10 hours overnight on most sailings.
+The crossing is about 180 mi (290 km / 156 nautical miles), 8–10 hours overnight on most sailings.
 Pets travel free in onboard kennels on Adria and Ventouris.
-GNV charges around €8 per pet ticket per Ferryhopper.
+GNV charges around €8 (about $9) per pet ticket per Ferryhopper.

 Ferry routes and prices to know: